-Investments by a REIT shall be regarded as a foreign investment only if either the sponsor or the manager is not Indian 'owned and controlled'.
-If such sponsor or the manager is foreign-owned, such an investment is treated as a foreign investment; they would need to comply with the applicable sectoral caps and other restrictions.
+Investments by a REIT shall be regarded as foreign investments only if either the sponsor or the manager15 is not Indian 'owned and controlled'.
+If such sponsor or the manager is foreign-owned, such an investment is treated as a foreign investment; they would need to comply with the applicable sectoral caps and other restrictions including a lock-in requirement of 3 years for completed and under construction16 assets.
 For this purpose, ownership and control of companies and LLP are to be determined in accordance with the regulations prescribed.